Kids of severely obese moms have higher risk of ADHD

 (Reuters Health) - Six-year-olds whose mothers were severely obese before pregnancy are more likely to have developmental or emotional problems than kids of healthy-weight moms, according to a new study.

-The researchers had found evidence of this link in two previous studies, said lead author Heejoo Jo of the Centers for Disease Control and Prevention in Atlanta, Georgia.
+The researchers had found evidence of this link in two previous studies, said coauthor Laura Schieve, an epidemiologist with CDC’s National Center on Birth Defects and Developmental Disabilities.

-“We wanted to see if we would find the same association using a variety of different measures,” Jo told Reuters Health by phone.
+“We wanted to see if we would find the same association using a variety of different measures,” Schieve told Reuters Health by phone.

 “We did find pretty large associations, much bigger than we thought,” she said.

-Jo and her coauthors studied data on 1,311 mother-child pairs collected between 2005 and 2012, including the mothers’ body mass index (BMI, a height-to-weight ratio) before pregnancy and their reports of the children’s psychosocial difficulties at age six.
+Schieve and her co-authors studied data on 1,311 mother-child pairs collected between 2005 and 2012, including the mothers’ body mass index (BMI, a height-to-weight ratio) before pregnancy and their reports of the children’s psychosocial difficulties at age six.
 (On online BMI calculator is here: 1.usa.gov/1ooHYzU.)

 The researchers also incorporated the children’s developmental diagnoses and receipt of special needs services.